Yaya-Cout/Nwagyu/src/reference/tutorial/9-fruits-spawning.md

 #define SNAKE_MAX_FRUIT_SPAWN_TIME 15000
 ```

-In `fruits.c` we add the required static variable, then code to init it
+In `fruits.c` we add the required static variable, then code to initialize it
 (otherwise it would be null and always trigger a new fruit at startup)

 ```c